Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 ## 33 to 34

+If you attempt to upgrade the SDK without commit the changes from the first update, you will get a warning about making changes on a dirty branch.
+It is very much recommended that you make a new branch for each stage of the upgrade.
+You can always delete the unneeded branches when you are done.

 The command listed on the walkthrough should now work, `expo upgrade 34.0.0`.
 You will get questions about upgrading your simulators, I answered no to both.

 At this point, things start to get a little dicey.
 The first error you will likely encounter involves custom fonts; you will get an error saying that the font is not properly loaded through `Font.loadAsync`, even if you are doing so properly.
 To resolve this, you must takek the following steps: